day8/re-frame/docs/Coeffects.md

 This works, but there's a cost.

-Because it has directly accessed LocalStore, this event handler is not pure, and impure functions cause well-documented paper cuts.
+Because it has directly accessed LocalStore, this event handler is not pure, and impure functions cause well-documented paper cuts, and paper cuts have a way of accumulating non-linearly.

 ## How We Want It

-Our goal in this tutorial will be to rewrite this event handler so that it __only__ uses data from arguments.
+Our goal in this tutorial is to rewrite this event handler so that it __only__ uses data from arguments (coeffects!).
 This will take a few steps.

 The first is that we switch to using `reg-event-fx` (instead of `reg-event-db`).